 Compliance with international standards

 For this contract signed in 2008, CNIM mobilized at the height of construction up to 900 people.
-The site has been operational since November 2012, and employs 90 local staff.
-The plant is ISO 14001 certified and meets the strictest European and Azerbaijan standards relating to polluting industrial emissions.
+The site has been operational since November 2012.
+The plant has been ISO 14001 certified and meets the strictest European and Azerbaijan standards relating to polluting industrial emissions.
 Odors are neutralized during combustion and no aqueous waste enters the environment.

 Pour en savoir plus